-▲ DANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury. ▲ NOTE his symbol indicates situations that may result in equipment or property damage accidents only.
-Note: This symbol indicates information related to the current procedure.
-This symbol indicates an action that should not be performed.
+▲ DANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+Note: This symbol indicates situations that may result in equipment or property damage accidents only. \bigcirc This symbol indicates an action must not be completed.